-First, Deep Blue Sea 2 (DBS2) is NOT a sequel; it is a straight-up remake of the original Deep Blue Sea.
-Like its predecessor, DBS2 is set on a remote ocean under-water research facility funded by scientist and billionaire, Carl Durant.
+Like its predecessor, Deep Blue Sea 2 (DBS2) is set on a remote ocean under-water research facility funded by scientist and billionaire, Carl Durant.
 Fearful that the human race is being slowly replaced by Artificial Intelligence (AI), Durant is funding genetic experiments on sharks.
 See Durant believes that these experiments will expand human intelligence.
 A side-effect of Durant’s unethical studies is an unexpected increase in the sharks’ intelligence.
 Following the arrival of shark expert and conservationist Misty Calhoun, ‘Bella’ and the other sharks rebel.
 Now the research team finds themselves trapped in the flooding lab.

 If It Worked Once …

-If the story sounds familiar that’s because the ‘sequel’ follows the same basic plot of Deep Blue Sea.
-You can think of the sequel like a connect-the-dots colouring book.
-Three writers are credited with the story.
-Inexplicably, the writers struggled to introduce anything beyond superficial changes.
+First, DBS2 is NOT a sequel; it’s a straight-up remake of the original Deep Blue Sea.
+If the story sounds familiar that’s because the ‘sequel’ follows the same basic plot.
+In fact, the movie operates like a connect-the-dots colouring book.
+Yet somehow not one, but three, writers are credited with the story.
+Inexplicably, they struggled to introduce anything beyond superficial changes.
 Instead of mako sharks, the ‘sequel’ uses bull sharks.
 Shark conservationist Calhoun repeatedly assures us bull sharks are far more aggressive than most sharks.
 This pretty much represents the extent of Deep Blue Sea 2’s originality.

 It’s too bad because the opening scene offers some promise.
-Director Darin Scott shows some flair in those first few minutes that almost justify the sequel’s existence.
+Director Darin Scott shows some flair in those first few minutes that almost justify the movie’s existence.
 After escaping the research facility, the smart sharks attack illegal shark fin fishermen rather than a boat of partying teens.
 It’s a nice moment of poetic justice that promises some dark humour.
 Scott even manages to build a little suspense here.
 Sadly, it’s all downhill from this point onward.
 There are a few delightful scenes of shark mayhem.
 One scene even puts an admittedly clever twist on Samuel L. Jackson’s death scene from the original.
-Most of Deep Blue Sea 2 though registers as a dull rehash.
+But for the most part, Deep Blue Sea 2 registers as a dull rehash.